 Audism is similar to racism.
 The word is relatively new and not well-known.
 It is a belief that Deaf people constitute an underclass.

-As toward any underclass, the feelings are of their inferiority, dislike of many things about them, and fear of dealing with them.
-One example is that their sign language is strange, freakish, comical, gesturial, and/or a barrier to speech.
-Another example is that Deaf people would be a constant liability in many jobs, for qualification and safety.
-Still another is that they are not qualified to drive vehicles or operate complex machinery.
-A continuing list of examples could extend to the bottom of this page.
+As toward any underclass, the stereotypical feelings are of their inferiority, dislike of many things about them, and fear of dealing with them.
+One example is that their sign language is strange, freakish, comical, gestural, and/or alien to speech.
+Another example is that Deaf people would fail in many common activities, such as raising children, buying a car, operating machinery.
+A continuing list of examples would fill many lines here.

 As you may imagine, it marginalizes Deaf people in the greater society, and is very harmful.